 NOTE: Days 5-6 (after the visit to the Arctic Ocean) can be used as you see fit to accommodate more time for sightseeing, etc….

-Can be used to allot for an extra hiking around Gates of the Arctic, another option could be to split the long drive back to Fairbanks.
+Can be used to allot for extra hiking around Gates of the Arctic, another option could be to split the long drive back to Fairbanks.
 You decide.

 Day 7: Drive back to Fairbanks- be prepared, it’s a 13 hour drive.
 Fly home

 *You’ll probably notice that this trip includes excess days.
-This gives more time to explore in areas of your choosing or extra time just in case you have a problem.
+This gives more time to explore areas of your choosing or extra time just in case you have a problem.
 This trip can be done roundtrip in 3 days, although it doesn’t yield you much time for stopping and exploring.
 This trip could also be extended over a much longer period for those looking to hike and backpack.

 Looking for more ideas?
 Check out the 34 best things to do in Alaska